Calculation of LSAT Percentile

 LSAT Percentile Calculation and Interpretation

-How to Calculate Your LSAT percentile
+How to Calculate Your Percentile

-The calculation of the percentile LSAT score depends not only on the number of correct answers that you have given, but also on the difficulty level of the examination that you have appeared for.
+The calculation of the percentile score depends not only on the number of correct answers that you have given, but also on the difficulty level of the examination that you have appeared for.
 A step-by-step process of the calculation procedure is as follows:

 - LSAC will first calculate your 'raw score' which is the sum total of all the correct answers that you have given.
-There is no negative marking; so even if you get an answer wrong you will not be penalizes for it.
+There is no negative marking; so even if you get an answer wrong you will not be penalized for it.

 - After getting your 'raw score' LSAC will convert this score to a 'scaled score' where the scale ranges from 120 to 180.
-This 'scaled score' will be mentioned in your LSAT score card.
+This 'scaled score' will be mentioned in your score card.

-Interpret Your LSAT Percentile Score
+Interpret Your Percentile Score

 - A 'raw score' in the range of 98-101 will result in a 'scaled score' of 180 which will subsequently result in a percentile rank of 99.9.